 - File Encoding: The encoding to be used to read the file, if not the platform default

 - Variable Names (comma-delimited): List of variable names separated by the comma.
-JMeter supports CSV header lines: if the variable name field empty, then the first line of the file is read and interpreted as the list of column names.
+JMeter supports CSV header lines: if the variable name field is empty, then the first line of the file is read and interpreted as the list of column names.
 The names must be separated by the delimiter character.
-They can be quoted using double-quotes.
+They can be quoted using double quotes.

 JMeter allows values to be quoted; this allows the value to contain a delimiter.
 If “allow quoted data” is enabled, a value may be enclosed in double-quotes.
 These are removed.
 To include double-quotes within a quoted field, use two double-quotes.